The Black Mackerel

 Who are your main influences?

-There are a few from different artistic realms…Louise Bourgeois is my queen when it comes to fine art, she was a prolific maker till she died in 2010 aged 98.
+There are a few from different artistic realms…Louise Bourgeois is my queen when it comes to fine art, she was a prolific maker until she died in 2010 aged 98.
 She made large scale sculptures and installations that were heavily influenced by her relationship with her parents and then her position as a mother.
 But in the world of illustration and graphics, Noma Bar, an Israeli graphic designer who redesigned the Murakami book covers and has done a fair amount of work for the Guardian too.
 He uses very simple block colours, stark lines and very clever placements of negative space.

 Where did the inspiration for the collection come from?

 We spoke about trying to make something that could be iconic, taking inspiration from the red herring but focusing on the idea of a fish.
-The Black Mackerel fitted perfectly as a bold design, especially the black ink against the ash studio apron, but more so for the connection to Cornwall and fishing, even more so mackerels.
+The Black Mackerel fitted perfectly as a bold design, especially the black ink against the Ash Studio Apron, but more so for the connection to Cornwall and fishing, even more so mackerels.

 What charity have you chosen, and why?